 Checking the Wi-Fi Configuration and Status of the Radio

 - 1 Perform one of the following actions:

 - Long press the preprogrammed Wi-Fi button.

-- for to WiFi and press the Menu Select button directly below WiFi.
+- or to wifi and press the Menu Select button directly below wifi.

 The display shows the current status of the Wi-Fi[®] as described next.